If you are having a commission or wage dispute with your employer, the Orange County commission pay lawyers at Aegis Law Firm are here to help.

 If you work on commission, you are entitled to compensation for making sales or completing tasks.
 In California, commissions are not classified as discretionary, meaning that an employer cannot withhold your payment so long as you met the requirements for commission.
 In addition to commission, all employees are entitled to a base rate of pay so that they can count on income for the time they worked.

 The regulations regarding commission payments can be confusing, and if you are not familiar with them, your employer could take advantage of you and deny you the compensation that you earned.
-If you are having a commission or wage dispute with your employer, the Orange County commission pay lawyers at Aegis Law Firm are here to help.

 Your employer is required by law to provide you with a written agreement explaining how the commission system works.
 This document is usually called a “commission plan” or “commission agreement.”
 You cannot start work until you have signed this document, so it should be on file with your employer if you no longer have a copy.